devansh-kumar-jha/P-Club_secy/cp/stock1.md

 ### EASY VERSION CONSTRAINTS :
  - For this question we would assume that Mahesh only trades for a maximum of 2 times in the stock as he is highly in-expirienced and thus don't wan't to take risk.
+ - The prices noted down by him are always non negative integers.

 ### EXAMPLE TEST CASES :